roemvaar/cs_notes/docs/linux_kernel/synchronization.md

 In SMP, the kernel must implement synchronization primitives (e.g., spinlocks) to guarantee that only one processor executes a critical section.

-The Linux kernel provides a family of syncrhonization methods that enable the developers to write efficient race-free code.
+The Linux kernel provides a family of synchronization methods that enable the developers to write kernel code that prevents race conditions, ensures the correct synchronization, and correctly runs on machines with multiple processors.

+**Methods:**

+* The simplest method of ensuring syncrhonization are the atomic operations.

+* Spin locks are the most common lock in the kernel, which provide a lightweight single-holder lock that busy waits while contended.

+* Semaphores are sleeping locks, can be used to protect multiple resources with a count.

+* A mutex is a semaphore with a count of one, also known as a binary semaphore.

 ### Use: Spin Locks vs Semaphores